-Effective Communication: 3 Ways to Improve Your Public Speaking and Presentation Skills
+Effective Public Speaking: 3 Ways to Improve Your Presentation Skills

 There are three components you must know in order to improve your presentation skills for better public speaking.
 When someone asks me how he can build effective communication skills and improve his public speaking, I quote to him the words of Elbert Hubbard, who said, “The only way to learn to speak is to speak and speak, and speak and speak, and speak and speak and speak.”